scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 This document gave a quick overview of the Scala language and presented some basic examples.
-The interested reader can go on, for example, by reading the *[Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html)*, which contains much more advanced examples, and consult the *Scala Language Specification* when needed.
+The interested reader can go on, for example, by reading the *[Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html)*, which contains more explanations and examples, and consult the *Scala Language Specification* when needed.